JoelKle/puppet-salt/README.md

 ## Usage

-For every part to install, minion, master, api and pepper there is a extra class you'll have to call.
+For every part to install, minion, master, api, syndic and pepper there is a extra class you'll have to call.

-### Manage Salt minion / master / api
+### Manage Salt minion / master / api / syndic

-The classes for the minion, master and api are mostly the same.
+The classes for the minion, master, api and syndic are mostly the same.

-The following example shows how to manage a Salt master. **You can use the same examples to manage the minion or api.** The minion and api have the same parameters.
+The following example shows how to manage a Salt master. **You can use the same examples to manage the minion, api or syndic.** The minion, api and syndic have the same parameters.

 Any other parameters are documented in the [REFERENCE.md](REFERENCE.md)